Developer Guide

 RUST_LOGenvironment variable for verbose output during development. - The system tray has a Refresh Apps entry that reloads Scoop app shortcuts without restarting.

-- Enable Debug Mode in Settings > Window & UI to unlock rapid test intervals for the auto-update scheduler and access a debug info panel.
+- Enable Debug Mode in Settings > Window to unlock rapid test intervals for the auto-update scheduler and access a debug info panel.